-- 1. Solar panels/electrical generation equipment and structures at maximum tilt: Maximum height: 25' - Minimum clearance: 3' - 2.
-Other structures: as permitted in the underlying zoning district

-E. Lot Coverage.

-- 1. The maximum lot coverage for a CSECS facility is that of the underlying zoning district. - 2.
+- 1. 300' to the wall of a dwelling on a non-participating nonparticipating property in existence at the time of Development Plan approval - 2.
+200' to the wall of the primary structure of a religious institution or educational institution in existence at the time of Development Plan approval - D. Height. - Solar panels/electrical generation equipment and structures at maximum tilt: Maximum height: 25' Minimum clearance: 3' - 2.
+Other structures: as permitted in the underlying zoning district - E. Lot Coverage. - 1.
+The maximum lot coverage for a CSECS facility is that of the underlying zoning district. - 2.
 The area of solar panels shall not be included in the calculation of impervious surface for the purpose of lot coverage if the soil under the panels is maintained in vegetation and is not compacted. - F. Buffering.
-A CSECS shall be screened from existing dwellings and residential areas and public buildings. - 1.
-Where a CSECS is contiguous (adjacent to and not separated by a road or railroad right-of-way) to a nonparticipating property that contains a nonparticipating dwelling, educational institution, religious institution, or Major Residential Subdivision (as defined in §5.22) in existence at the time of Development Plan approval, or is contiguous to nonparticipating property that is zoned RR, LR, MR, or MP, the following buffering requirements apply: - a.
-An additional 90-170 feet of setback shall be required in addition to the required setback on the yard(s) contiguous to the buffered property. - b.
-Trees shall be planted along the buffered property line at an average rate of: - i.
-One (1) deciduous canopy tree per thirty (30) lineal feet; or - ii.
-One (1) coniferous tree per twenty (20) lineal feet. - c.
-All trees must be planted within ten (10) to thirty (30) feet from the property line of the buffered property. - d.
-All deciduous trees must be at least 1.5" caliper at the time of planting; conifers must be at least 6' in height at the time of planting. - e.
-Trees must be properly maintained and be replaced if the tree dies, is diseased, or is damaged. - f.
-The developer or owner of the CSECS facility is responsible for installing the buffer yard. - g.
+A CSECS shall be screened from existing dwellings and residential areas and public buildings. - Where a CSECS is contiguous (adjacent to non-participating and not separated by a road or railroad right-of-way) to a nonparticipating property that contains a nonparticipating dwelling, educational institution, or religious institution, or Major Residential Subdivision (as defined in §5.22) in existence at the time of Development Plan approval, or adjacentis contiguous to non-participating nonparticipating property that is zoned RR, LR, MR, or MP, the following buffering requirements apply:

+- a.
+An additional 90-170 feet of setback shall be required in addition to the required setback on the yard(s) abutting contiguous to the buffered property. - a.b.
+Trees shall be planted along the buffered property line at an average rate of: - One (1) deciduous canopy tree shall be planted an average of per thirty (30) lineal feet,: or - i.ii.
+One (1) coniferous tree planted an average of per twenty (20) lineal feet. - b.c.
+All trees must be planted within ten (10) to thirty (30) feet from the property line onof the subjectbuffered property. - e.d.
+All deciduous trees must be at least 1.5" caliper at the time of planting; conifers must be at least 6' in height at the time of planting. - d.e.
+Trees must be properly maintained and be replaced if the tree dies, is diseased, or is damaged. - e.f.
+The developer or owner of the CSECS facility is responsible for installing the buffer yard. - f.g.
 The adjacent property owner shall not have to participate in installing the buffer yard. - 2.
 Where a CSECS abuts and is located across a road right-of-way from a nonparticipating property that contains a nonparticipating dwelling, educational institution, religious institution, or Major Residential Subdivision (as defined in §5.22) in existence at the time of Development Plan approval, or adjacent to nonparticipating property that is zoned RR, LR, MR, or MP, the following buffering requirements apply: